Big Query Script fetching last 3 months top trending GitHub projects with unique issues

 Set the destination table in

-so it overwrites with fresh data each run.This gives you an always-up-to-date trending list.
+gh_trendingso it overwrites with fresh data each run.This gives you an always-up-to-date trending list.

 Review regularly